MontpellierRessourcesImagerie/napari-microscopy-metrics/documentation/source/usage.rst

 Run
 ---

-Napari microscopy metrics is a napari plugin, so you first have to run a napari application :
+Napari microscopy metrics is a napari plugin, so you first have to run a napari application in your python virtual environment :

 .. code-block:: bash

     napari

-You know have access to the napari interface.
+You now have access to the napari interface.
 To open the microscopy-metrics plugin, you just have to enable the option at _Plugins > Microscopy Metrics (Microscopy Metrics)

 .. image:: _static/open_plugin.png
     :width: 700px
     :alt: Open plugin example
     :align: center

+A new widget is supposed to be created at the right side of the application.
+To use the plugin you can follow this :ref:`tutorial <how_to>`